Where does esotericism belong in modern academia and what is its purpose?

 The first one has to do with the field’s endemic fragility.
 This fragility derives from the difficulty of legitimising research on subjects that have long been considered unworthy of scholarly interest and from the potential danger of stigmatisation for scholars who focus on these subjects as their main area of interest.
 Much work has been done in the past twenty years to spread correct information about the raison d’être of the field and, on the whole, this work seems to have achieved some degree of success, even if prejudice still persists in some quarters.
 Another reason for this fragility has to do with the relatively small size of the field.
 Specialists may be dedicated and enthusiastic, but when a field is composed of a mere handful of tenured scholars and, for the rest, mainly of scholars formally belonging to other areas of research, it would then be natural to think that a sufficient critical mass that can ensure a firm presence of this field on the virtual map of international academia is still lacking.
 The second disadvantage is exogenous and has to do with the present world crisis, which, in so far as it affects the traditional role of universities, is not just a financial crisis, but also a crisis of cultural and, I would say, even moral, values.
 The humanities are being hit the hardest in this context and, while questions about their relevance and significance are being raised, it is far from certain that answers, however well-argued or convincing, are going to be listened to.

 The two disadvantages combined may pose a serious threat to the study of Western esotericism as a field, because in a context where a whole dimension of learning and education such as the humanities is being questioned, it is clear that small, recent and controversial fields that belong to it may find it even harder to protect themselves from the rising tide of social and cultural delegitimation than more traditional and established ones.
 I am not going to enter here into the debate on the value of the humanities, on which there is an ever growing literature.
 The point to be kept in mind is that there are many reasons to believe that a society with the humanities would look very different from a society without the humanities and that it would incarnate very different anthropological, social and political models.
-Men can certainly live without history and philosophy (at least understood as educational and scholarly fields), but the question is what would their society look like if they did.
+Human beings can certainly live without history and philosophy (at least understood as educational and scholarly fields), but the question is what would their society look like if they did.
 The ambition, some would say the arrogance, of the humanities, lies in believing that their cultivation can help with the construction of a better society.
 A society that learns from the mistakes of the past understands the challenges of the present and is imaginative enough to envision solutions for the future.
 What is also crucial is that this should be a society in which these activities are sufficiently transparent and collaborative, so that they are not the doing of unaccountable, untouchable elites, but the result of a shared, ever more inclusive effort towards improvement.
 This also happens to be the very essence of the scientific enterprise, and not just of the humanities, as it has been conceived in Western culture since its earliest formulations in the seventeenth century.
 If, and only if, any of this makes sense, can the humanities then also make sense.
 And only if the humanities make sense can the study of such a seemingly bizarre cultural phenomenon as Western esotericism also make sense.
 It is only once these dilemmas have been solved that we can start discussing the significance of this field and respond to that implicit call to justify the value of research on such a subject.
 This is what, in the business-like jargon that has become so pervasive in official documents produced by university managers, is sometimes referred to as ‘valorisation’, which, when it comes to the humanities, effectively means ‘tell us what you think you are doing, how you think that anybody else should be concerned about it and, especially, why on earth we should give you any money for it.’

 It may sometimes be hard to answer those questions for scholars in the humanities, even when the tone in which they are being asked is not so literally aggressive and the aggressiveness is more to be found between the lines.
 But I believe that, once it is generally accepted that the humanities do bring value to a society along the lines I have suggested above, it is also not too difficult to offer some arguments in favour of the study of esotericism as a field of academic research.
 Arguments, that is, that would be a bit stronger than the usual one, that esotericism has simply been neglected by previous scholars and needs to be put back on the historical map.
 Surely the past is full of such neglected facts, but what we need to know is why esotericism may be a case that needs special attention and also what its study could bring to us today in terms of a better understanding of broader social and cultural patterns.
 In other words, we need to know what ‘use’ we can make of the knowledge we derive from the study of Western esotericism when we apply it to aspects of human activity that go beyond esotericism itself.
 It is indeed a compromise towards the demands of an increasingly profit-based understanding of academic research, but I do believe that it is also a useful intellectual exercise, which can perhaps bring some fuel to the burning furnace of ‘valorisation’, but is also worthwhile in itself for scholars who want to reflect on the broader implications of their research.